Suleiman Abdu Kwari

-Suleiman Abdu Kwari is a Nigerian politician and public finance management expert, senator for the Kaduna North Senatorial district of Kaduna State Nigeria.
-He was elected during the February 2019 Nigerian general elections under the platform of the All Progressives Congress (APC).
-He was the commissioner of finance Kaduna State (2015-2019) appointed by the governor of Kaduna State Nasir Ahmad el-Rufai and was also a member of the House of Representatives from Sabon Gari local government constituency of Kaduna State.
+Suleiman Abdu Kwari is a Nigerian politician and public finance management expert, senator for the Kaduna North Senatorial District of Kaduna State Nigeria.
+He was elected during the February 2019 Nigeria general elections under the platform of the All Progressives Congress (APC).
+He was the commissioner of Finance Kaduna State (2015-2019) appointed by the Governor of Kaduna State Nasir El-Rufai and was also a member of the House of Representatives for Sabon Gari Local Government constituency of Kaduna State.

 Background

-Kwari was born on the 12 June 1962 in Sabon Gari Local Government Area of kaduna state.
+Kwari was born on the 12 June 1962 in Sabon Gari Local Government Area of Kaduna state.
 He started his education at Army Primary School.
 Zaria and thereafter proceeded to the highly prestigious Commonwealth College of Commerce Jos, Plateau State from 1975 to 1980 for his secondary education.
 He obtained a bachelor of Science Degree in Business Administration from Ahmadu Bello University, Zaria in 1984 and also successfully completed his master's degree programme in Business Administration at same university in 1988.